 Pet nail scissors, nail file, super glue, thin fabric or paper

-The birds will generally do a pretty good job keeping their nails & beaks trim, so it’s unlikely you would ever have to trim them.
+The birds will generally do a pretty good job keeping their nails & beaks trim.
+It’s unlikely you would ever have to trim them.
 It’s handy to have these items around for beak injuries (and less often for overgrown beaks).
 If your bird loses part of it’s beak, you will need the clippers or file to keep it from snagging on things.
 Sometimes the broken part will not fall off all the way and it can be repaired with super glue.
 Use a thin piece of paper (like a coffee filter or tea bag) or very thin fabric to “bridge” the two pieces together, held together with super glue.
-Sounds crazy but it works!

 Poultry Vet Rx

 For treating respiratory problems (like excessive sneezing, wheezing or labored breathing).
-You can put a few drops of Vet Rx under the chicken’s wing before bed and as they sleep the smell will help them like a menthol rub will help humans clear up congestion when you are sick.
+You can put a few drops of Vet Rx under the chicken’s wing or in their nostrils before bed.
+As they sleep the smell will help them like a menthol rub will help humans clear up congestion.

-Great for preventing frostbite.
+Helpful for treating scaly leg mites, egg binding, and many other things.
+This is something you definitely want to have around.
+It can also be used to prevent frostbite.
 It won’t treat it once they have frostbite damage, but a layer of Vaseline rubbed on combs & wattles forms a moisture resistant barrier to keep frostbite at bay.
-It’s also helpful for treating scaly leg mites, egg binding and many other things so this is something you definitely want to have around.

-A handy item that most people already have on hand, cornstarch can help stop bleeding in small wounds, particularly bleeding nails, beaks or pin feathers (which can bleed a surprising amount if broken).
+A handy item that most people already have on hand, cornstarch can help stop bleeding in small wounds.
+It is particularly helpful with bleeding nails, beaks, or pin feathers (which can bleed a surprising amount if broken).